GULibrarySandbox/ten-repo/content/06-version.md

 nav: Version
 ---

-A version control system allows users to keep track of changes in your Data or Process
+A version control system allows users to keep track of changes in your Data or Process.

 Are you keeping track of any versions or logs made by the software in use?